 But two things they all definitely have in common are great UI and UX design.
-In this article we will talk about wireframes as they make up a crucial part of mobile application design.
+In this article, we will talk about wireframes as they make up a crucial part of mobile application design.

 What exactly is a wireframe?

 Wireframes are created using blocks, lines, boxes etc. to represent the arrangement of elements on the page.
-For avoiding distraction, the only colours used are black, white and gray.
+For avoiding distraction, the only colors used are black, white and gray.

 Wireframe for an app is like a blueprint for a house.
-If you skip this mobile application design stage, it will be the same as starting to decide on the colour of the walls in your living room without deciding how to wire the house.
+If you skip this mobile application design stage, it will be the same as starting to decide on the color of the walls in your living room without deciding how to wire the house.

 So to make the work of the designers and developers clearer, you need to provide them with wireframes or at least detailed technical specification to create them.